 - Ground black pepper

-- 2 medium zucchini, sliced on the diagonal
+- 2 medium zucchini sliced on the diagonal

-- 5-6 ripe tomatoes, sliced
+- 6 ripe tomatoes sliced

-- 1 tblsp.
-Herbes de Provence
+- 1 tablespoon herbes de Provence (or mixed Italian seasoning)

-- ½ cup grated Parmesan cheese (optional)
+- ½ cup grated Parmesan cheese

 - Cut the eggplant into about 1-inch cubes.
 Sprinkle generously with salt and place in a colander.
 Let the eggplant drain for 30 minutes then remove it and pat dry.

 - Heat a medium-sized skillet over medium-high heat.
 Add 3 tablespoons of the olive oil and cook the onions and garlic until slightly browned, about 10 minutes.
 Transfer to a medium baking dish.

 - To the same skillet, add another 2-3 tablespoons of olive oil and cook the eggplant, stirring constantly, until tender and slightly browned.
 About 5 minutes.
 Season the eggplant with salt and pepper and stir into the onion mixture in the baking dish.

 - Preheat the oven to 400 degrees.

 - Arrange the sliced zucchini and tomatoes over the eggplant and onion mixture.
 Sprinkle with the Herbes de Provence, drizzle with remaining oil and season with salt and pepper.

 - Bake for 40 to 45 minutes or until the zucchini is tender and the tomatoes are beginning to brown around the edges.

 - Remove from the oven and allow to cool for 5 to 10 minutes.
 Sprinkle with the Parmesan cheese if using.

 - You may vary the amount of oil used in tian.
 A bit less oil will just keep the vegetables moist; extra oil will result in enough liquid for dipping bread.